RoySegall/gizra.com/app/_posts/2016-10-06-jekyll-starter-kit.md

 If you need more info look at the [GitHub Repo](https://github.com/nirgn975/jekyll-starter-kit).

-To make sure you'll not ran into any issues I write tests, a lot of tests!
+To make sure you won't run into any issues I wrote tests, a lot of tests!
 (I make it a priority to get to 100% coverage).
 But if you do need some help we can chat in the [gitter room](https://gitter.im/jekyll_starter_kit/Lobby).

-If you want to help keep making this generator better, you're awesome!
+If you would like to help make this generator better, you're awesome!
 Go to the [Want to help](https://github.com/nirgn975/jekyll-starter-kit#want-to-help) section in the README and start from there.